 \subsection{Data}

 We have at our disposal options data from February 2005 to February 2022.
 We select OTM Call and Put options with a maturity of $20$ business days.
-We test the strategy over the period May~2017 to May~2021, requiring samples from May~2009.
-This period contains a wide variety of market conditions, including highly volatile periods such as the Covid-related market crash in Spring~2020, where the S$\&$P 500 fell over~$9.5\%$ on March 12 alone, as well as calmer conditions in~2019 where the VIX averaged at~$15.39\%$.
-On the third Friday of each month we trade one month-to-maturity options on specific S$\&$P 500 stocks (listed below), with expiry on the third Friday of the following month~\cite{Faias2017OptimalOP}.
-We automatically exercise the options if they are in the money, using the closing prices from the night before the option expiry date.
-The only data required for backtest are the opening ask prices of one-month maturity options and their respective stock prices at maturity.
+We test the strategy from February 2013 to February 2022, since the initial rolling window requires samples from February~2005.
+This period contains a wide variety of market conditions, including highly volatile periods such as the Covid-related market crash in Spring~2020, where the S$\&$P 500 fell over~$9.5\%$ on March 12 alone.
+We only trade options with monthly expirations, usually expiring on the third Friday of each month~\cite{Faias2017OptimalOP}.
+The only data required for the backtest are the one-month maturity option smiles and their respective stock prices at maturity.
 The vast majority of S$\&$P 500 options on individual stocks are American and not European.
 While their prices are slightly higher than their European counterparts, we treat them as holding the contracts to expiry.
-We only trade on stocks that were listed continuously throughout the sampling and testing periods, excluding for example recently listed stocks (Tesla, Facebook).
+We choose to trade specific S$\&$P 500 stocks that were listed continuously throughout the sampling and testing periods, excluding for example recently listed stocks (Tesla, Facebook).
 The~$15$ liquidly traded stocks are GOOG, AAPL, MSFT, AMZN, OXY, XOM, HAL, CVX, JPM, GS, MS, JNJ, ABT, F, ITW, distributed between Technology, Financials, Automobiles, Pharmaceuticals and Energy.
 As we reinvest monthly in new options we should give consideration to transaction costs.
 We have assumed transaction costs on these options to be negligible as these are all liquid options; in practice, they are small enough not to affect the shape of our results.